JanFabianSchmid/HD_Ground/README.md

-# GTBL_Dataset
+# HD Ground Database
-This repository provides the Ground Texture Based Localization (GTBL) Dataset.
+This repository provides the HD Ground Database.